dotcli/knowledge/en/freelance.md

 > [\#freelance](https://memex.changbai.li/#tag-freelance), [\#business](https://memex.changbai.li/#tag-business)

+## Taking Opportunities

+When presented with any opportunities, make sure to give at least 12 hours before making the decision to take it.

 ## Setting your price

 A common problem for new freelancers is to undercharge their service.
 If you find yourself in such situation, don't be afraid to raise it radically.